Street Vending Collaborative for Health, Safety, and Economic Mobility

 # Type Name Baseline Target

-Objective Description Street Canvassing throughout LA County with priority on COVID -19 Impact Areas and Unincorporated corridors.
+Objective Description Street Canvassing throughout LA County with priority on COVID -19 Impacted Areas and Unincorporated corridors.

-Activity Description Outreach to corridors in all Supervisorial District with priority on high impact areas.
+Activity Description Outreach to corridors in all Supervisorial Districts with priority on high impact areas.

 Indicators